 Choose a space where you can control access.
-The last thing you need are people walking in and out while you are having a job interview.
+The last thing you need is people walking in and out while having a job interview.
 If there are other people where you live, make sure that they know about your interview.
 You may want to put a DO NOT DISTURB, DO NOT ENTER, SILENCE PLEASE sign on the door to your interview room.

-Try to choose a room that is away from roads and other sources of noisy distractions.
-You do not want to be interrupted by emergency service vehicle sirens, your neighbour’s barking dog or a crying baby in an adjacent room.
+Try to choose a room away from roads and other sources of noisy distractions.
+For example, you do not want to be interrupted by emergency service vehicle sirens, your neighbour’s barking dog or a crying baby in an adjacent room.

 If there are pets and children where you live, make sure that they are looked after by someone else while you are being interviewed.
 Cats and dogs won’t understand why you are ignoring them.
 They may start scratching on the door if they are unsupervised.
-Small children may not understand your absence.
-If they are left unsupervised, be prepared for an “I need to go to the toilet” or “I am thirsty” interruption.
+Likewise, small children may not understand your absence.
+If left unsupervised, be prepared for an “I need to go to the toilet” or “I am thirsty” interruption.

 Practice before the interview

 These are the main things to organise before the interview so make sure you practice first.
 Doing this means that you will perfect your performance and interview environment.
-It also means that people who may be living with you also get to see what they need to do when you interview.
+It also means that people living with you also get to see what they need to do when you interview.